bkaracali/Task-Management-Backend/README.md

 ### Features

 1. API Data Fetching:
-   The backend periodically fetches currency exchange rates from a specified API.
-It updates the database every hour with the latest rates.
+   The backend periodically fetches stock data (e.g., AMZN for Amazon, AAPL for Apple) using the Yahoo Finance API.
+It updates the database every hour with the latest stock prices.
+    To use the stock data feature:

+    - Access Swagger UI.
+    - Enter the stock code (e.g., AMZN for Amazon, AAPL for Apple) and your user ID (e.g., 1, 2) for created user.

 2. Password Reminder:
-   Users receive a password update reminder every 6 months.
+   Users receive a password update reminder for specified interval.
 The system keeps track of user last password change dates and sends notifications when the next reminder is due.

-3. Task-based Notifications:
-   The system triggers notifications based on task success or failure, including updates from the API.
-   Additionally, when an anomaly is detected in the currency exchange rate (e.g., a 10% increase), users will receive an alert about the significant change.